10 Ferry Street, Suite 309, Concord, NH 03301

 To stay up to date on where the budget is, you can visit the general court website below.

 SB 86 was signed into law in the 2019 legislative session.
-The analysis of the bill indicates that this bill "establishes a commission to study programs for serving individuals with psychiatric diagnoses and/or high risk behaviors; including criminal behaviors, who are being served in New Hampshire's developmental services system."
-This is an opportunity to bring professionals together to discuss the programs available for individuals with certain developmental and mental health disabilities and identify gaps or challenges with serving their needs.
-The commission is charged with identifying programs available, reviewing data including how many people are served by the developmental services system. that have a psychiatric diagnoses and/or high risk or criminal behaviors and identify additional supports and services that are needed.
-The commission will begin meeting in mid-September with a report due no later than November 30, 2019.
+This bill established a commission to study programs for serving individuals with psychiatric diagnoses and/or high risk behaviors; including criminal behaviors, who are served by New Hampshire's developmental services system.
+This was an opportunity to bring professionals together to discuss the programs available for individuals with certain developmental and mental health disabilities and identify gaps or challenges with serving their needs.
+The commission was charged with identifying programs available, reviewing data including how many people are served by the developmental services system that have a psychiatric diagnosis and/or high risk or criminal behaviors and identify additional supports and services that are needed.

 SB 308 was a bill that addressed many issues including a rate increase to Medicaid providers and allowing for electronic background checks to take place.
 This bill asked for a 5% rate increase in the first fiscal year and a 7% rate increase in the second fiscal year.
 The bill was "laid on the table" by the Senate, however, the advocacy efforts did not stop there.
 A Health Care Work Force Coalition was formed and the need for a rate increase has been advocated through press conferences, op-eds, letters to the editor and coalition meetings.
 The Senate, House and the Governor recognize the need for a rate increase to developmental services and are committed to providing it.
 The plan is to incorporate it into the budget, when the budget is passed.
 The committee of conference budget included a Medicaid rate increase of 3.1% in the first year and an additional 3.1% in the second.